 ("Venerable" means respected and honored.)

 Born in 672 or 673, he was the son of a noble, rich family, sent to live in a monastery when he was 7 years old.
-Except for a few short trips, that's where he lived his whole life!
+Except for a few short trips, he lived his whole life at

 As a young person in the monastery, he was expected to perform menial tasks.
 He probably helped to build the church there (the dedication stone is dated April 23, 685).
 The monastery was considered a renowned center of learning, with a library of 200 books.

 In 686, plague broke out there.
 Records claim that, with all the monks dead, two surviving youth - one was Bede, age 14 - sang all the church services until others could be trained.